shagunattri/site/content/posts/shell.md

 >sysfs exposes a number of kernel parameters as files, so that you can easily reconfigure the kernel on the fly without specialized tools.

-#### To chage the the brightness of your laptop’s screen is exposed through a file called brightness
+#### To change the the brightness of your laptop’s screen is exposed through a file called brightness

 ```bash
 sudo find -L /sys/class/backlight -maxdepth 2 -name '*brightness*'
 /sys/class/backlight/thinkpad_screen/brightness
 ```

-#### Another eg of Data Wrangling
+#### Another Eg of Data Wrangling

 ```bash
 $ echo 1 | sudo tee /sys/class/leds/input6::scrolllock/brightness